IDT-ITI/TSalV360/README.md

 # TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos

 * This repository provides code, dataset usage instructions, and trained model from our paper **"TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos"**, written by Ioannis Kontostathis, Evlampios Apostolidis and Vasileios Mezaris, and accepted for publication in the Proceedings of the IEEE Int.
 Conf. on Content-Based Multimedia Indexing (CBMI 2025), Dublin, Ireland, Oct.
 2025.
-* This software can be used to train our TSalV360 method for text-driven 360-degrees video saliency detection.
-We provide the TSV360 dataset, which was constructed for training and evaluating deep-learning models on the text-driven 360-degree video saliency task.
-Once trained, the model takes a text prompt and a 360-degree video in ERP frames as input, and generates saliency maps based on the given description.
+* This software can be used to obtain our TSV360 dataset for training and objective evaluation of methods for text-driven saliency detection in 360-degrees video, and for training our TSalV360 method.
+After training, this method can be used to find the salient events in a 360-degrees video that are most relevant to a user-provided text, and generate the associated saliency maps for the frames of this video.
 * This repository includes:
   * Installation instructions for cloning the repository.
   * Details on how we constructed the TSV360 dataset and how to download it.